 WBGU-TV knows that a diverse workforce, management team, and Community Advisory Board contribute greatly to our knowledge and understanding of Northwest and West Central Ohio’s diverse communities, and to our ability to deliver content and services that will help us attract, grow and engage audiences and help them to achieve their full potential.
 We endeavor to recruit from a broad pool of candidates enabling us to hire and promote qualified candidates with a variety of cultural and ethnic backgrounds, personal experiences and characteristics, and talents that reasonably reflect the diverse needs and interests of the communities served by WBGU-TV.

-WBGU-TV employs 9 full time white women, 2 African American males and 11 white males.
-There were 4 African American females, 3 Hispanic females and 20 white females employed at WBGU-TV during the FY14 year.
-In addition, there was 1 African American male, 1 Hispanic male and 24 white males.
-Our PACT board was made up of 7 white female and 7 white males during FY14.
+WBGU-TV employs 6 full time white women, 1 Latino male and 9 white males.
+Our student employee makeup is as follows: there were 4 African American females, 1 Hispanic females, 2 other and 15 white females employed at WBGU-TV during the FY17 year.
+In addition, there was 6 African American male, 2 other and 22 white males.
+Our PACT board was made up of 5 white female, 1 African American female and 6 white males at the end of FY17.

-We have had a hiring freeze for several years and will continue that in the future.
-However, our goal in the next several years is to continue finding students with a variety of cultural and ethnic backgrounds to work at WBGU-TV.
-Our focus has been hiring students of color as interns and we have had 2 African American females fulfill that role.
+We hired 2 Producer/Director positions and a Media Technology Specialist this year, and were able to find a minority candidate to fill 1 of the positions, even after advertising in minority publications.
+However, we still continue finding students with a variety of cultural and ethnic backgrounds to work at WBGU-TV.
+Our focus has been hiring students of color as interns and we have had 1 African American females fulfill that role.
 In addition, our goal is to expand our PACT board to also include individuals with a variety of cultural and ethnic backgrounds.
+We were able to include an African American female on our board this year.
 We will be replacing several board members in the next several years, so we have made that our focus in the future.

 WBGU-TV will continue to explore new opportunities for achieving and promoting this diversity and to monitor and evaluate our success.
 The means WBGU-TV adopts will always meet the standards of federal and state law, WBGU-TV’s Equal Employment Opportunity Policy, and the Corporation for Public Broadcasting’s Diversity Eligibility Criteria.